MadLadSquad/MadLadSquadSite/remove-dates.md

 ## ----------------------------------------- Album of the month -----------------------------------------

-- Knifepoint - ZORA CHERVENA KAT' OCHITE -> To be rated
+- Knifepoint - ZORA CHERVENA KAT' OCHITE -> Rated